chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 Different jobs are available depending on the data type you wish to configure or run.

-In order to see the status, configure data lifecycle jobs, or run data lifecycle jobs, you will need an [admin token]({{< relref "api-tokens.md#creating-an-admin-api-token" >}}) or a token for a user with `dataLifecycle:*` or equivalent IAM access.
+In order to see the data lifecycle job statuses, configure jobs, or run jobs, you will need an [admin token]({{< relref "api-tokens.md#creating-an-admin-api-token" >}}) or a token for a user with `dataLifecycle:*` IAM access.

 ## Status

-To see the status and configuration for all data lifecycle jobs you can use the global status endpoint
+To see the combined status and configuration for all data lifecycle jobs you can use the global status endpoint
 ```bash
 curl -s -H "api-token: $TOKEN" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/status
 ```